benwzj/benwzj.github.io/_posts/2023-10-15-react-state.md

 ## Understand State in React

+### State vs Ref

+State and Ref are comparable.
+React use them for different purpose.

+- `state` and `ref` could point to anything: a string, an object, or even a function.
+- `state` and `refs` both are live outside of your component.
+- `state` and `refs` both are retained by React between re-renders.
+- Mutating `state` cause re-render.
+Mutating `ref` won't.
+- `state` works as snapshot for each render, You can't get latest state from an asynchronous operation; But `ref` won't be affected by render, you can read the latest ref anytime.
+- `state` is ”Immutable” — you must use the state setting function to modify state variables to queue a re-render; `ref` is mutable, it is a **plain** JavaScript object that you can read and modify.
+- You shouldn’t read (or write) the `ref.current` value during rendering.
+But You can read `state` any time.

 ### State behaves as snapshot

 States are a component’s memory.
 State actually “lives” in React itself (as if on a shelf!) outside of your function.
 When triggering a render, React calls your component, it gives you a snapshot of the state for that particular render.